jon-harper/clockmaker-project/docs/index.md

 Compared to the familiar PLA and PETG, engineering plastics are harder to print, less tolerant of mistakes, typically require an enclosure, and sometimes need high ambient temperatures.

-Most 3D printers are not sold enclosed and require modification to operate in an enclosure.
-Electronics do not tolerate high ambient heat, and even a basic enclosure can reach 45C/113F.
+Most 3D printers are not sold enclosed and require modification to operate within one.
+Electronics are not usually tolerant of high heat, and even a basic enclosure can reach 45C/113F.

-The solution is either to extend or replace the printer's existing wiring harness.
+The solution is to extend or replace the printer's existing wiring harness.
 This is a time-consuming and meticulous task to do *safely*.
+(TODO: more on enclosure and fire safety.)

 ## The Clockmaker Project